VexiloN/kalipanic.sh/README.md

 ### Disables the wlan0 and eth0 connection when the OpenVPN connection is interrupted.

-### If you need to reconnect to the network, follow the commands.
+### Just run the script again to connect to the network service.

-sudo ifconfig wlan0 up

-sudo ifconfig eth0 up